hellowhirl/mastering-git/README.md

 # Mastering-git

-Notes for mastering git from cli and gui
+Notes for mastering Git from cli and gui

 ## Basics